Lamden/docs/docs/basics_smart_contracts.md

  1. The smart contract is a closure (a function inside of a function)
  2. There is an `@export` decorator.

  This will make sense in a bit.
-For now, notice them and let's submit this into the smart contracting 'state space.'
+For now, notice them, and let's submit this into the smart contracting 'state space.'

 ```python
 client.submit(hello_world)